python/devguide/core-developers/committing.rst

 Changes that require NEWS entries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most changes made to the code base deserve an entry in :cpy-file:`Misc/NEWS.d`, except for the following:
+Most changes made to the codebase deserve an entry in :cpy-file:`Misc/NEWS.d`, except for the following:

 * documentation changes